yegonkim/CS492FinalProject/SpeakerVerification/README.md

 inference.eval(enroll_paths, test_path)
 ```
 with `enroll_paths` being a list of paths (list of strings) to enrollment .wav files, and `test_path` being the path (string) to .wav file for testing.
 The function returns `True` if the speakers for enrollment and testing are judged to be the same, and `False` otherwise.
+> The path to the model can be modified in `config.py`.

 The audio files should have sampling rate of 16kHz.